 Solutions to Overcome the Crisis

-- Investing in our Infrastructure: The Highway Trust Fund (HTF) was established by the federal government in 1956 to provide resources to our transportation industry from federal fuel, diesel fuel, and other related taxes.
+The Highway Trust Fund (HTF) was established by the federal government in 1956 to provide resources to our transportation industry from federal fuel, diesel fuel, and other related taxes.
 However, miscalculations (mainly due to inaccurate estimated repairs) led the HTF to bankruptcy in 2008.
 Even though money was transferred from the FAST Act to the HTF in 2016, the HTF continues to have an insurmountable debt and is projected to run out of money again next year.
 It’s clearly time that we find real long-term solutions to truly invest in the future of our infrastructure.

-- Looking Towards the Future: An issue with the HTF was that it grossly underestimated the cost analysis of infrastructure projects, which includes repairs, maintenance, and operation.
+An issue with the HTF was that it grossly underestimated the cost analysis of infrastructure projects, which includes repairs, maintenance, and operation.
 It’s important to take into consideration the entire life cycle of all projects, prioritize which to repair and rehabilitate first, and look for lasting, innovative, cost-effective solutions.
 Innovative technology like renewable energy, sustainable public transportation, and ultra-high performance concrete may extend efforts and expedite the construction and repair of projects while expanding their service life.

 The Role of Mobile Offices